-The new Being Brunel Museum, which will open on the starboard side of the ship in spring 2018, will tell the story of Isambard Kingdom Brunel using the amazing Collections we hold here at SS Great Britain, as well as some important objects borrowed from other museums across the country.
+The new Being Brunel Museum, which will open on the starboard side of the ship on 23 March 2018, will tell the story of Isambard Kingdom Brunel using the amazing Collections we hold here at SS Great Britain, as well as some important objects borrowed from other museums across the country.
 In preparation for this a number of objects will undergo conservation work ahead of their display, partly to make them look better but also to help preserve them for the future.
 One of those objects has just returned after having been worked on by conservators offsite and will be available for visitors to view in the Brunel Institute, ahead of its installation in the ‘Shakespeare Room’ of the new museum.

 ‘Jacques and the Stag’ was painted by the artist Frederick Richard Lee, a member of the Royal Academy of Art and a very well known artist in the Victorian period.
 It was commissioned by Brunel as part of a set of paintings depicting scenes from the plays of Shakespeare (whom we know IKB loved).
 This particular painting depicts a scene from ‘As You Like It’, and shows Jacques (a melancholy character in the play) watching a wounded stag, and sadly reflecting on its ultimate fate.

 The painting is huge, framed it measures almost 1.5 meters wide, and originally hung in Brunel’s dining room in his house at Duke Street in London.
 The set of paintings were designed to not only show the Brunel family love of Shakespeare, but also their patronage of contemporary artists.
 Other paintings in the set were painted by Charles West Cope, Augustus Leopold Egg and Edwards Landseer – all extremely famous artists at the time.
 This room will be recreated in the new museum, with loans from other institutions, and fortunately we have some of Brunel’s original drawings showing how he wanted the paintings to be displayed.